Mejri-Mehdi/SentinelOps-Alert-Triage/README.md

    └── (10:09) WS-EXEC-01        ---> powershell    (User: alice.smith)    ──┘
 ```

-If an incoming alert shares any key pivot (`source_ip`, `user`, or `host`) with an active case within $\Delta t$, the alert is attached to the existing case, updating the case blast-radius metrics and escalating priority when higher severities are detected.
+If an incoming alert shares any key pivot (`source_ip`, `user`, or `host`) with an active case within `Δt`, the alert is attached to the existing case, updating the case blast-radius metrics and escalating priority when higher severities are detected.

 <!-- SCREENSHOT PLACEHOLDER 2 -->
 ```